blinksh/blink/README.md

 # Additions:

-This fork also contains a set of shell utilities, so you can add / remove files, list them, etc.
+Blink also contains a set of shell utilities, so you can add / remove files, list them, etc.

 Specifically, the commands available (as of now) are: